 Candidates for emergency management jobs must also possess at least 2 years of emergency management program experience, or an equivalent combination of training and experience.

-Certification is often chosen by emergency management professionals seeking to further their career and broaden their professional scope of practice.
+Emergency management certification is a smart option for professionals seeking to further their career and broaden their professional scope of practice.
 Professional certification opportunities may include an Associate Emergency Manager (AEM) or Certified Emergency Manager (CEM) designation through the International Association of Emergency Managers or an Advanced Professional Series (APS) certificate or a Professional Development Series (PDS) Certificate through the Federal Emergency Management Agency.

 Professional Training Opportunities for Emergency Management Professionals in Washoe County